F.A.Q.’s of General Historical Research or Family Research

 When using this website for any research purpose, it is probably best to start out with search button found on most pages.
-Simply enter the search term you are looking for, and if a search tab has been used for that term, or if a stored article title includes that term, then you will see a list of documents that contain that term.
+Simply enter the search term you are looking for, and if a search tag has been inserted for that term, or if a stored article title includes that term, then you will see a list of documents that contain that term.
 When documents are listed, you should probably follow up by going to that document (or documents) for further detailed information.
-If, however your search comes up empty, you might try a variation of that term or try looking in a location document for details.
+If, however your search comes up empty, you might try a variation of that term spelling or try looking in a location document for details.
 All Highlander library documents are stored in PDF format and all of these documents include a searchable text layer as well.

 For example, what if you are researching ‘Thomas Fox’ of Cambridge, Massachusetts, and there is no specific document for him by his name, you might also try using the search term ‘Cambridge’ and look through its document(s).
 Or, if you are researching ‘Sinclair,’ and there is no specific document for that family name, but you know the family originated in Scotland, then try searching with the term ‘Scotland’ or ‘Caithness’ and search through the results displayed for those terms.